 Hearing aids are an incredible device enabling millions of sufferers of hearing loss to regain some previous faculties.
-However, some hearing aid users can find that using a traditional telephone can be somewhat complicated by having a hearing aid in ones ear.
+However, some hearing aid users can find that using a traditional telephone can be somewhat complicated.
 To help alleviate this issue, hearing aid compatible phones have been manufactured which incorporate a few design features aimed at improving the user experience of those with hearing aids.

 The Wonder Of The Telecoil

 A device called a telecoil installed in hearing aids allows them to interface with some hearing aid compatible phones.
 When in use, the telecoil inside the hearing aid picks up sounds from magnetic signals transmitted by the phone.
 The sounds are then amplified and produced by the hearing aid for the listener.
 Instead of simply amplifying all incoming sounds, like a standard hearing aid would, the telecoil hearing aid actually only picks up the signal from the phone when it is in use.
 That means it provides a much more crisp and audible listening experience.

 However, this isn't the only way that cordless phones can be hearing aid compatible.
 Some, like the Gigaset E370A, are simply designed to not cause any interference with the hearing aid.
 With extra-loud volume, too, these are more suited to be used on loudspeaker- but are just as user-friendly as models with a coupler.